Cross-correlation measurement techniques for cavity-based axion and weakly interacting slim particle searches: Conclusion

 \section{Conclusion}

-A cross-correlation measurement scheme for cavity-based WISP searches has been proposed and verified.
+A cross-correlation measurement scheme for cavity-based WISP searches has been proposed and tested.
 This scheme allows for two cavity outputs to be effectively combined via computation of their cross-power spectral density.
 This allows for the cavities to be spatially well separated, thereby providing a way to measure the coherence length of any candidate WISP signal.
-As a further bonus the relative phase in the two channels has no impact on the combined sensitivity, which simplifies the experiment.
+As a further benefit, the relative phase in the two channels has no impact on the combined sensitivity, which simplifies the experiment.
 Furthermore, such an approach can be scaled up to larger arrays of cavities by computing all the possible combinations of cavity cross-power spectral densities, which results in an improvement in SNR versus what can be achieved by power combining the same number of cavities.
-We require more total measurements, amplifiers and readout chains, but provided we have the requisite hardware this is not an issue, and we can reach an improved sensitivity in the same amount of time.
+We require more total measurements, amplifiers and readout chains, but provided we have the requisite hardware this is not an issue, and we can reach an improved sensitivity in the same amount of time.\\ The authors thank J.M.~Le-Floch for help with the data acquisition software.
+This work was funded by Australian Research Council grant No. DP160100253 and CE170100009, the Australian Government’s Research Training Program, and the Bruce and Betty Green Foundation.